araobp/nlan/README.md

 This project unifies outputs from my two other projects "[neutron-lan](https://github.com/araobp/neutron-lan)" and "[tega](https://github.com/araobp/tega)".

 ##Background and motivation
+- OpenDaylight MD-SAL is too heavy for networking Linux containers on my Raspberry Pi.
+- YANG is incompatible with Python dict, Golang map and so on: I just want JSON-centric MD-SAL.
 - As my hobby, I design a model-driven/event-driven architecture for networking Linux containers.
-- OpenDaylight MD-SAL is too heavy for networking Linux containers on my Raspberry Pi.

 ##Current architecture(2016/01/17)
 - [Architecture](./doc/ARCHITECTURE.md)